nikerla/vc-content/pages/businessfeatures/product-information-management.md

     <div class="section-title">CatalogStudio</div>
         <div class="col-w">
             <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-                CatalogStudio is a browser-based product information management software.
+                <a href="http://www.questudio.com/catalogstudio/" rel="nofollow">CatalogStudio</a> is a browser-based product information management software.
 It offers multichannel catalog publishing, ecommerce integration, vendor portals and product marketing.
 Questudio the developer of this software is a large provider of solutions for vendors, manufacturers, distributors, and catalogers, which makes it easy to manage product content in the most efficient way and deliver robust product content to the customers across the world while integrating into multiple selling channels simultaneously.
             </div>
             <div class="col __col-30">
                 <img alt="Product information management - CatalogStudio " src="assets/images/catalogstudio-screen.jpg" />